LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

 ^^^^^^^^^^^^^^^^^^^^^
 An important component of the algorithm above is the array used to store/read entries of the matrix.
-Similar to the C++ algorithm, RAJA offers constructs to create an array between loops.
+Similar to the C++ algorithm, RAJA offers constructs to create an array inside RAJA kernel to be used by loops in kernel.
 A RAJA::LocalArray is an object which is defined prior to a RAJA kernel but whose memory is initialized as the kernel policy is executed.
 Furthermore, it may only be used within a RAJA kernel; we refer the reader to :ref:`local_array-label` for more details.
 RAJA kernel also includes tiling statements which determine the number of necessary tiles to carry out the transpose and return iterate values within bounds of the original iteration space.